Vrolijk/OSDD/workshop/readme.md

 PING: Change the IP to 10.0.0.1 and subnet 255.255.255.0 <br>
 PONG: Change the IP to 10.0.0.2 and subnet 255.255.255.0 <br>
 <img src="/img/datadiode_workshop_ip.png" width="600"> <br>
+We advice to reboot after this step. <br>

 ## Step 3: monitoring
 **tcpdump**